 “How do you just plain not know?” people keep asking me.
 “You had to have felt something, right?”

 I didn’t gain weight through the 7 months.
 I kind of just stayed the same and was bummed the whole summer that I couldn’t lose weight even with a more strict diet and going to the gym.
 I have always bloated an annoying amount during that horrible time of the month.
 The biggest I ever got was the week leading up to giving birth and instead of it ending with an annoying period, I had a baby.
-The entire pregnancy I was having my regular period as well as still taking birth control just like I had been for years before.
+The entire pregnancy I was having my irregular period as well as still taking birth control just like I had been for years before.

 The doctor who did my surgery told me my uterus is so thick and filled with fibrous bands, the baby had no space to grow and there was no way I could feel anything through it.
 He compared my uterus to a rock cave when he was trying to get the baby out.
 During the process I lost 800 ml of blood and it made the stay in the hospital longer than expected.
 I had a blood transfusion and (for lack of any kind of medical terminology) a bag containing some kind of iron that could be put into my body through an IV.
 I was badly anemic and still recovering.